Xilinx/mlir-air/AIRTransformPasses.md

 This pass fuses multiple air.channel ops into one.
 The condition for fusing channels is such that the puts and gets of all candidate channels mush share the same control loop hierarchy, where every parent loops must have matching loop bounds.
+The 'aggressive-mode' option, when enabled, will attempt to use as few air.channels as possible by time-multiplexing air.channel.puts and air.channel.gets to share the same air.channel symbol.

 #### Options
 ```
--aggressive-mode : When enabled, will attempt to use as few air.channels as possible
+-aggressive-mode : List of memory spaces to enable aggressive channel fusion with.
+Available options include ['L1', 'L2', 'L3'].
 ```
 ### `-air-fuse-parallel-launch`